ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Statistics/HOWTO Obtain useful data for statistic purposes from Shibboleth IDP Audit Logs.md

-# HOWTO OBTAIN USEFUL DATA FOR STATISTIC PURPOSES FROM SHIBBOLETH IDP AUDIT LOGS
+# HOWTO obtain useful data for statistics purposes from Shibboleth IdP Audit logs

 1. Ensure to have installed Python (possibly > 2.5) on your IdP